Successive-approximation ADC: Examples

+Example 9-bit ADC

-Example 1: The steps to converting an analog input to 9-bit digital, using successive-approximation, are shown here for all voltages from 5 V to 0 V in 0.1 V iterations.
+The steps to convert an analog input to 9-bit digital, using successive approximation, are shown here for all voltages from 5 V to 0 V in 0.1 V iterations.
 Since the reference voltage is 5 V, when the input voltage is also 5 V, all bits are set.
 As the voltage is decreased to 4.9 V, only some of the least significant bits are cleared.
 The MSB will remain set until the input is one half the reference voltage, 2.5 V.

 The binary weights assigned to each bit, starting with the MSB, are 2.5, 1.25, 0.625, 0.3125, 0.15625, 0.078125, 0.0390625, 0.01953125, 0.009765625.
 All of these add up to 4.990234375, meaning binary 111111111, or one LSB less than 5.

 When the analog input is being compared to the internal DAC output, it effectively is being compared to each of these binary weights, starting with the 2.5 V and either keeping it or clearing it as a result.
 Then by adding the next weight to the previous result, comparing again, and repeating until all the bits and their weights have been compared to the input, the result, a binary number representing the analog input, is found.

+Example 4-bit ADC

-Example 2: The working of a 4-bit successive-approximation ADC is illustrated below.
+The working of a 4-bit successive-approximation ADC is illustrated below.
 The MSB is initially set to 1, whereas the remaining digits are set to zero.
 If the input voltage is lower than the value stored in the register, on the next clock cycle, the register changes its value to that illustrated in the figure by following the green line.
 If the input voltage is higher, then on the next clock cycle, the register changes its value to that illustrated in the figure by following the red line.
 The simplified structure of this type of ADC that acts on 2^{n} volts range can be expressed as an algorithm: